You Can Ensure That Our Parks Will Always Welcome All

 The Golden Gate National Parks Conservancy is looking for enthusiastic individuals who have a passion for art, an interest in supporting those impacted by the justice system, and a desire to share stories and raise awareness of the reentry process through the Future IDs at Alcatraz exhibition.

 The Art and Justice Interns will work within National Park Service (NPS) and Parks Conservancy to staff and support the art exhibition and series of monthly public programs.
 Interns will learn about facilitating and managing art, justice, and community-based projects and programs.
-They will support the visitor experience, answering questions, and providing information about the exhibition, the participating artists, the project themes, and their relevance to Alcartaz.
+They will support the visitor experience, answering questions, and providing information about the exhibition, the participating artists, the project themes, and their relevance to Alcatraz.

 About Future IDs at Alcatraz